Jacques Pierre Abbatucci (military officer): French army officer

 He was immediately made a captain of dragoons with the rank of lieutenant colonel in the Corsican legion, before rising to be a full lieutenant colonel in 1770.
 He consolidated his position by his election to Corsica's Estates then his being made a lieutenant colonel in command of the régiment Provincial-Corse.
 He also was instructed to combat the banditry, notably in the Fium'Orbo, but was implicated in a murder case following false testimony and was arrested in 1779.
-He was then imprisoned for three years, though the ruling was overturned in 1782 and Abbatucci was declared innocent before the parlement of Aix in 1786.
+He was then sentenced to nine year service in the galleys.
+But after three years the ruling was overturned as Abbatucci was declared innocent before the parliament of Aix in 1786.
 He was made a knight of the Order of Saint Louis on 6 September 1789.

 On the French Revolution, he was elected colonel general of the National Guard of the southern Piève before being retired.
 He then became Maréchal de camp on 1 March 1791 at the head of the guards of the two Corsican cantons, where he fought off Geneoese threats to Corsican independence.
-Beaten in the elections to the National Convention in 1793, he remained on Corsica and with the représentants sent by the Convention organised the resistance to the British attempts to retake Corsica called in by Pasquale Paoli.
+Beaten in the elections to the National Convention in 1793, he remained on Corsica and with the représentants sent by the Convention organised the resistance to the British attempts to retake Corsica in the name of Paoli.
 After their defeat at the siege of Toulon by Napoleon Bonaparte, another Corsican, the British captured Saint-Florent in February 1794, then laid Siege to Bastia in May.
 Abbatucci took part in the Defence of Calvi against the British, negotiating for the stronghold's surrender with full military honours in August and being repatriated to Toulon by the British.